 It’s double the fun on Monday’s*, with two for one on our Burgers available all day!

-Take your pick from our B&K Classic, Buttermilk Fried Chicken or Veggie Burgers, all served with a side of our Skin-on Fries.
+Take your pick from our great range of burgers all served with a side of fries.

 Now, to decide which friend to take with you!

-Come and join us for our exciting Hawkes Cider Tasting & Food Pairing Event hosted by our expert Brewer.
-You’ll get to try Urban Orchard, Dead & Berried and Doom & Bloom and have them expertly matched to dishes from our food menu, whilst learning more about the ciders along the way.
-They’ll be Hawkes goodies to take away on the night too!
+Come and join us for our exciting Beavertown Beer Tasting & Food Pairing Event hosted by our expert Brewer at 7.30pm.
+You’ll get to try Gamma Ray American Pale Ale, Bloody ‘Ell Blood Orange IPA and “Far From The Tree” (a golden sour aged on apple pomace -part of the breweries exclusive Tempus Project range!) and have them expertly matched to dishes from our food menu, whilst learning more about the beers along the way.

 Limited spaces available!!!
 Book your space now!BOOK NOW